CPB Stock Analysis — Campbell Soup Company

 Competitive Moat

-Campbell Soup controls iconic shelf-stable brands with entrenched supermarket distribution, making it hard for new entrants to displace them from prime retail space.
-Their scale in procurement and logistics provides cost advantages that smaller food companies can't easily match.
+Campbell Soup owns iconic shelf-stable food brands with entrenched supermarket distribution, making it hard for new entrants to displace its products from prime retail space.
+Its scale in procurement and logistics provides cost advantages that smaller rivals can't easily match.

 Summary